Phonics and Early Reading

 - All children in Year 1 will sit the Phonics Screening Check.
 Any child not passing the check re-sits it in Year 2.

-- Year 2 children will sit the Statutory Assessment Tests in Reading towards the end the Year which will inform gaps in learning.
+- Year 2 children will take part in Assessment Tests in Reading termly which will inform gaps in learning.

 Ongoing assessment for Ready Steady Go: Keeping All Children On Track